Tobi-Tob/CityLearnTransformer/agents/README.md

 To make things compatible with PettingZoo, a reference wrapper is provided that provides observations for each building (referred by agent id).

 Add your agent code in a way such that the actions returned are conditioned on the `agent_id`.
-Note that different buildings can have differnt action spaces.
+Note that different buildings can have different action spaces.